 The non-hazardous wastes generated by the Group are mainly paper.
 With the aim of minimising the environmental impacts from non-hazardous wastes generated from our business operations, the Group upholds the principles of "Reduce, Reuse, Recycle and Replace", and has developed relevant waste reduction policies and guidelines.
-In 2021, the Group aimed to host waste reduction related campaigns to raise employee awareness of waste reduction in 2022.
-Due to the coronavirus disease 2019 ("COVID-19") pandemic, the Group did not have enough resources to organise relevant event.
-However, the Group will continue to attach great importance on waste reduction and recycling as well as to implement relevant measures mentioned below.
-In 2023, the Group will strive to achieve the target to host at least one waste reduction related campaigns.
+In 2023, the Group targeted to attach great importance on waste reduction and recycling as well as implement relevant waste management measures, and the Group implemented waste management measures such as promoted reusable stationary and rechargeable batteries and continued to use existing office consumables in new office to minimise disposable items during the Reporting Period.
+In 2024, the Group aims to host at least one waste reduction related campaigns to drive employees towards waste minimisation behaviour.
 Our staff and the assigned administrative staff collectively take the responsibilities for waste management in our offices, and have conducted measures such as: